dtudk/pythonsupport-page/docs/python/Installing_packages.rst

 .. note::

-   If you at some point have trouble with installing a package, and you already have Anacona installed, consider deleting it, since this can misscomunicate with pip.
+   If you at some point have trouble with installing a package, and you already have Anaconda installed, consider deleting it, since this can miscommunicate with pip.
-   You can find a guide for the uninstallation process :ref:`by clicking here <Deleting Anaconda>`.
+   You can find a guide for the uninstalling process :ref:`by clicking here <Deleting Anaconda>`.

 =========================================
 Using the official Python distribution